infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 ## Let's see what else Maestro can do

-Let's create another flow that will run the login flow and then navigate to the demo podcast list screen, favorite a podcast, and then switch the list to only be favorites.
+Let's create a more advanded flow that spans across multiple screens, we'll want to accomplish the following:

+1. Use environment variables
+2. Run the login flow
+3. Navigate to the demo podcast list screen
+4. Favorite a podcast
+5. Switch the list to only be favorites
+6. Use accessibility labels to find elements

 Go ahead and create a flow called `FavoritePodcast.yaml` and add the following to it: